next-exp/sw-docs/docs/source/isaura.rst

  Next step includes another (quite obvious) check: at least one hit inside the event must have a well-defined energy.
 If not, the event will be also rejected, since no topological information could be extracted.

 Finally, every event is also required to contain hits with well-defined energy.
+That could happen when all hits for a specific event are outside the krypton correction map boundaries.
+For them, :doc:`esmeralda`  is not able to correct their energy, and the ``Ec`` variable (*corrected energy*) --used for running  in `Esmeralda` the same topology-related algorithm as here (explained below)-- is set to ``NaN``, making the tracking process impossible.

+..
-For instance, events with all hits outside the krypton correction map boundaries will be thrown away, since their energy cannot be corrected and their ``Ec`` variable (*corrected energy*) will be ``NaN``.
+ For instance, the energy of events with all hits outside the krypton correction map boundaries cannot be corrected during in :doc:`esmeralda`.
+In that case,they be thrown away, since their energy cannot be corrected and their ``Ec`` variable (*corrected energy*) will be ``NaN``.

 .. _Extracting the topology-related information: